rh-tmichels/C-Kit/README.md

 ## What it will be
 The "C-Kit" is a small box, that contains several devices to establish a net for communication in disaster areas.
 It works independently from external power.
 It is a small, cheap and easy to use "**C**ommunication-**Kit**".

 It has some accumulators on board to get started immediately.
-As the charge of these accumulators will not last for so long, there will be some photovoltaic panels inside the box, as well as a wind turbine for recharging the accumulators to be able to provide service during the night.
+As the charge of these accumulators will not last for too long, there will be some photovoltaic panels inside the box, as well as a wind turbine for recharging the accumulators to be able to provide service during the night.

 Once powered-up it will provide a wi-fi-network with a radius of about 100 m.
 I will look for a relay station to get in touch with.
 Once they are coupled, they are looking for other C-Kits.
 From outside of the disaster-area there will an other kind of C-Kit, which are connected to the internet where possible and available.
 From there the internet will be connected to the C-Kits on the edge.
+An enhancement may be a different antenna for bigger connection area.

 Once some C-Kits got connected, they will provide a small website, where people can connect with their mobiles and send some basic information to the rescue workers.
 For example: How many persons are alive, how many injured people are there, how serious are their injuries and things like that.